raspberrypi/documentation/linux/usage/root.md

 ## Who can use sudo?

 It would defeat the point of the security if anyone could just put `sudo` in front of their commands, so only approved users can use `sudo` to gain administrator privileges.
 The `pi` user is included in the `sudoers` file of approved users.
-To allow other users to act as a superuser you can add the user to the `sudo` group with `usermod`, edit the `/etc/sudoers` file, or add them using `visudo`.
+To allow other users to act as a superuser, add the user to the `sudo` group with `usermod`.

 [Find out more about users](users.md).